Are baby sunglasses necessary?

 Why babies need sunglasses

-Babies and young children under the age of 10 have very sensitive eyes.
+Babies and children younger than 10 years old are more susceptible to UV-related damage to both skin and eyes.
 Because their eyes are still developing, the crystalline lens in a baby’s eye cannot filter out the sun’s ultraviolet (UV) rays as well as adult eyes do.

-This means that greater amounts of visible blue and harmful ultraviolet rays can get into their eyes, which may make babies more susceptible to damaged retinas and other vision issues.
+This means that greater amounts of UV rays can reach their retinas, which may make babies more susceptible to damaged retinas and other vision issues.

-Unfortunately, you cannot reverse sun damage caused by exposure to UV rays.
-Even short periods in the sun can cause damage, which can result in a variety of eye diseases as you age, including macular degeneration, dulling of colors, cataracts, or even a rare form of eye cancer.
+Chronic UV exposure can lead to cumulative damage, which can result in a variety of eye diseases as you age, including macular degeneration, cataracts or even a rare form of eye cancer.
 Sun damage can also cause skin cancer.

-Additionally, a baby’s eyelids and the skin around their eyes is very delicate.
-Even if a baby closes their eyes to protect them from the sun, their thin eyelids can burn.
-And since the skin is so transparent, some sunlight can still reach the retina.
+Additionally, a baby’s eyelids and the skin around their eyes are very delicate.
+Even if a baby closes their eyes to protect them from the sun, their thin eyelids provide limited protection and can burn easily.
+In very young children, UV radiation may potentially penetrate deeper into the eye structures.
 Babies need sunglasses to protect their delicate eyes and the skin around their eyes.

 When should babies start wearing sunglasses?

-According to the American Academy of Pediatrics (AAP), infants younger than six months old should not really be exposed to the sun — at all.
+According to the American Academy of Pediatrics (AAP), infants younger than 6 months old should not really be exposed to direct sunlight.
 To keep them safe, you can use your stroller’s canopy, an umbrella or the shade of a tree or a building overhang.

-At six months old, it’s safer for babies to be out in the sun, but it’s still very important to keep them protected from the sun’s harmful rays.
-Experts at the American Academy of Ophthalmology suggest that the best way to protect a baby from the sun is by using a hat with a brim, sunscreen and sunglasses.
+Experts suggest that the best way to protect a baby from the sun is by using a hat with a brim, an umbrella and sunglasses.

 READ MORE: What parents need to know about kids’ sunglasses and vision health